mozilla/data-docs/meta/contributing.md

 Avoid long paragraphs.
 Short paragraphs that describe one concept each makes finding important information easier.

+## Spell checking

+Articles should use proper spelling, and pull requests will be automatically checked for spelling errors.

+Technical articles often contain words that are not recognized by common dictionaries, if this happens you may either put specialized terms in `code blocks`, or you may add an exception to the `.spelling` file in the code repository.

+For things like dataset names or field names, `code blocks` should be preferred.
+Things like project names or common technical terms should be added to the `.spelling` file.

+To run the spell checker locally, [install the `markdown-spellcheck` library](https://www.npmjs.com/package/markdown-spellcheck), then run the following command from the root of the repository:

+`mdspell '**/*.md' '!**/node_modules/**/*.md' '!**/_book/**/*.md' --ignore-numbers --report`

+You may also omit the `--report` parameter to begin an interactive fixing session.

 ## Supported Plugins

 ### Mermaid